Working Holiday Chile

 Accommodation and catering

-For a Working Holiday in Chile, accommodation and meals are always included.
+For a Working Holiday in Chile, accommodation and at least one, sometimes three, meals are always included.
 These services are provided directly by the respective program host and serve as consideration for the work.
 Thus, you can keep your living costs during your stay in Chile very low.
 In most of the cases, Work & Travelers are accommodated in shared rooms directly at the program place.
 These are shared with other employees, hostel guests or other work & travel agents.

 You've probably already noticed that more and more young people go abroad immediately after leaving school or during their first years of study.
 Go with the flow and do not fall by the wayside!
 Gain important life and work experience abroad travelling to the beautiful country of Chile and become a Work & Traveler!